BastianDeVos/BastianDeVos/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning coding and computer vision
+- 🔭 I’m currently working on building a portfolio of projects

 <!--
 **BastianDeVos/BastianDeVos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.